Mrezamaleki/100_days_py/day_1/README.md

-# Day 1- Beginner - Working with Variables in Python to Manage Data
+# Beginner - Working with Variables in Python to Manage Data
 - Print()
 - Debugging
 - Input Function